 Bookkeeping, accounting and auditing clerks produce financial records and ensure their accuracy.
 These jobs are suited to working from home, with occasional visits to clients and some overtime hours to be expected.

-Employment in this field is expected to decline somewhat by 2028 as technological changes and automation reduce demand.
+Employment in this field is expected to decline by 2029 as technological changes and automation reduce demand.

 Median annual wage: $41,230